Jack Thompson (cyclist)

-Jack Thompson (born 1988) is an Australian cyclist who made a world record of riding most kilometres in a week.
+Jack Thompson (born 1988) is an Australian cyclist who made a world record of riding most kilometres unsupported in a week.
 He documents his challenges in the form of documentary films.
 Thompson is based in Girona, Spain.

 Biography

 Having grown up in Perth, Thompson started cycling when he was a teenager.
 He attended and graduated from Scotch College in Perth, Western Australia and later on got his Bachelor's degree from Curtin University.

 Instead of pursuing a career in professional cycling, Thompson started riding long miles in remote locations to build up his endurance for ultra-cycling.
 He began ultra-cycling in 2016 when he completed the fourth edition of the Transcontinental Race in Europe finishing number 30 in the race.
-The very next year he completed a Himalayan Expedition from Chengdu to Northern Laos completing 1829km at a 90000m elevation.
+The very next year he completed a Himalayan Expedition from Chengdu to Northern Laos completing 1829 km.

 In 2019, Thompson completed The Grand Tours Everesting Project.
 The locations for this expedition were Passo Stelvio in Italy, Col de la Bonette in France and Port d’Envalira in Andorra.

-Thompson set the Guinness World Record for most kilometers ridden in a week in 2020.
+Thompson set the Guinness World Record for most kilometres ridden unsupported in a week in 2020.
 He rode 3,505 km and total of 113 hours in Valencia, Spain within seven days.